jmiller-soft/continent/container-otp.md

 ## How to use Continent file container with one-time pad

 One-time pad derived from Skein PRNG.
-Skein PRNG continuously seeded with 64-bit values derived from Hardware RNG.
+Skein PRNG continuously seeded with 64-bit values derived from [Hardware RNG based on CPU timing jitter](http://www.chronox.de/jent.html).
 New seed value generation time depends on CPU speed.
 Overall key data could be about 2 million bits per 1Gb of encrypted data.
 This gives almost perfect secrecy.
 In non-compressed format one-time pad size coincides with size of container.

 #### Show usage help